-As noted above, the Rhode Island Public Utilities Commission ordered the TRC test for use in Rhode Island in its 2008 Docket No. 3931 on Standards for Energy Efficiency Procurement".
+As noted above, the Rhode Island Public Utilities Commission ordered the TRC test for use in Rhode Island in its 2008 Docket No. 3931 on "Standards for Energy Efficiency Procurement".
 Subsequently, National Grid proposed the specific costs and benefits to be included in the Rhode Island TRC test in its Least Cost Procurement Plan (September 2008) with support and input from the EERMC, which the Commission approved and ordered into effect.
-The Consultant Team reviewed National Grid's application of the TRC test in the 2012 EEPP methodology and found it to be consistent with standard practice and the Standards.
+The Consultant Team reviewed National Grid's application of the TRC test in the 2013 EEPP methodology and found it to be consistent with standard practice and the Standards.
 The Rhode Island TRC test includes the following benefits and costs:

-- The benefits of the Total Resource Cost test include the discounted, monetized value of reduced energy (MWh), reduced capacity needs (MW, avoids the costs of providing both peak demand, and the transmission and distribution system), reduced fossil fuel use (or increased use as a negative benefit), reduced water and sewer use, non-resource benefits (generally due to decreased operation and maintenance costs), and Demand Reduction Induced Price Effect (DRIPE, as included in the avoided costs of electricity).
-The benefits for reduced electric energy (MWh and MW) and other resources are monetized based on avoided costs. - The costs include the costs of program planning and administration, marketing, rebates and other customer incentives, related implementation costs, customer contribution, program evaluation, and shareholder incentive costs, as shown in Tables E-2 and E-5, and G-2 and G-5, of the Company's 2012 EE Program Plan.
-The costs included in the TRC are those incurred by customers and the utility as a whole to support the efficiency programs that would not have been incurred without those programs.
+• The benefits of the Total Resource Cost test include the discounted, monetized value of reduced energy (MWh), reduced capacity needs (MW, avoids the costs of providing both peak demand, and the transmission and distribution system), reduced fossil fuel use (or increased use as a negative benefit), reduced water and sewer use, non-energy impacts (generally due to decreased operation and maintenance costs), and Demand Reduction Induced Price Effect (DRIPE, as included in the avoided costs of electricity).
+For the CHP program, an economic development and environmental adder are also included in the total benefits, and the assessment of distribution benefits is appropriately modified.
+The benefits for reduced electric energy (MWh and MW) and other resources are monetized based on avoided costs.

+• The costs include the costs of program planning and administration, marketing, rebates and other customer incentives, related implementation costs,7 customer contribution, program evaluation, and shareholder incentive costs, as shown in Tables E-2 and E-5, and G-2 and G-5, of the Company's 2013 EEPP.8 The costs included in the TRC are those incurred by customers and the utility as a whole to support the efficiency programs that would not have been incurred without those programs.

-The costs and benefits of an efficiency program are discounted to present-value using a real discount rate, in order to discount the future value of money (i.e., money today is considered more valuable than the same amount of money in the future).
+The costs and benefits of an efficiency program are discounted to present-value using a real discount rate in order to discount the future value of money (i.e., money today is considered more valuable than the same amount of money in the future).
 A program is considered to be cost-effective if the present value of benefits exceeds the present value of costs, that is, when the TRC benefit-cost ratio (BCR) is greater than 1.0.

-2 Cross-program costs (e.g., comprehensive marketing not specific to a single program) are allocated at the sector or portfolio level.
+7 Cross-program costs (e.g., comprehensive marketing not specific to a single program) are allocated at the sector or portfolio level.

-3 BCR at the sector level includes the shareholder incentive as a cost.
+8 Benefit-cost ratio (BCR) at the sector level includes the shareholder incentive as a cost.
 As shareholder incentive is not calculated at a program level, it is not included in program level BCR